endlessm/hack-toy-apps/DOCUMENTATION.md

 These functions provide the JavaScript game with interfaces to the runner it-self and to other desktop components:

+* `window.ToyApp` provides
+  * a `requestState` function to request that the runner load its state from the game state service, and call `window.loadState(state)` when finished
-* `window.ToyApp` provides a `loadNotify` function to let the runner know when the game is done loading, a `setHackable` function to update the hackable property from the hackable interface (see the examples below), and a `setAspectRatio` to enforce a specific aspect ratio to the GTK+ window.
+  * a `loadNotify` function to let the runner know when the game is done loading
+  * a `setHackable` function to update the hackable property from the hackable interface (see the examples below)
+  * a `setAspectRatio` to enforce a specific aspect ratio to the GTK+ window.
 * `window.Sounds` provides a `play`, `playLoop`, `updateSound` and `stop` functions to interact with the desktop sound server (see the example below).

 ### DBus Interface and Gio Actions